-- Owned — The channels that you control, such as your own blog, website, newsletter, and social media pages.
+- Owned — The channels that you control, such as your own blogs, website, newsletter, and social media pages.

 - Earned — Media channels that view your content as worthy of promotion.

-- Paid — Paid promotions such as ads, AdWords and promoted posts in social media.
+- Paid — Paid promotions such as ads, Google Ads and promoted posts in social media.

 Succeeding with your own channels requires discipline and regularity.
-Our rule of thumb for blogs is two blog posts per week.
-Below that frequency, it is very difficult for your content to move the needle on anything.
-Earned channels forget about you, and you don’t have enough content to keep your paid promotions exciting.
+Our rule of thumb for blogs is to publish two blog posts per week.
+Below that frequency, it is very difficult for your content to move the needle on anything; earned channels will forget about you, and you won’t have enough content to keep your paid promotions exciting.

 Newsletter frequency depends on the value of the news you bring and your business cycle.
 Once a month is a good starting point.
 If you deliver information more frequently, but with varying impact and value to your audience, it will be ignored.

 Tools to help with distribution in each of the three categories abound.
 Tool selection depends somewhat on category, channel, and other factors such as budget.
 They all have potential.
-For our marketing-focused content, we’ve had the best luck with Growthhackers.com and Quuu.
-For our media site, sweetcode.io, which is a blogging site for developers featuring code-level blogs that are not product pitches, we’ve had the best luck with Hacker News and
+For our marketing-focused content, we’ve had the best luck with GrowthHackers and Quuu.
+For our media site, Sweetcode, which is a blogging site for developers featuring code-level blogs that are not product pitches, we’ve had the best luck with Hacker News and reddit.

-Our best earned distribution mechanism for blog content about practitioner marketing and share of voice has been social media—with Facebook >Twitter >LinkedIn.
+Our best earned distribution mechanism for blog content about practitioner marketing and share of conversation has been social media, including Twitter, and LinkedIn.
 One strategy we employ is asking Fixate’s members and contributors to engage their own network.
-It’s a great way to keep everyone involved.
-Reinforcing the idea that earned distribution is a function of relationships that each of us has and (should) maintain, is another side benefit of pulling in your internal evangelists allows you to leverage their network when needed.
+It’s a great way of keeping everyone involved.
+This strategy also reinforces the idea that earned distribution is a function of relationships.
+Maintaining strong relationships with your internal evangelists allows you to leverage their network when needed.

 Content to Channel Mapping

 It is important that you know what content goes to which channels.
-Map your planned content ahead of time to the channels you think will be your priorities for distribution to ensure it is in the right format.
+Map your planned content ahead of time to the channels you think will be your priorities for distribution.
+This ensures it is in the right format.
 Consider separating one piece of content into multiple channels.
-For example, share an infographic relating to a blog post with an infographic that can be shared separately from the written content to maximize the effectiveness of your content.
+For example, share an infographic relating to a blog post separate from the post itself to maximize the effectiveness of your content.

 Create a Content Generation Process

-It doesn’t matter what tools you use, but ideally, put a process in place that makes your content production as turnkey as possible.
-(We use Trello.com.)
-Your process should include a way to list all your content topics, categorize type, assign responsibility, and schedule each step in production and distribution.
-It is important that all people (particularly your practitioners) who are a part of this process and sit outside your organization understand the process and their responsibilities.
-(Keep them narrow, like—“Deliver my content on time.”)
+It doesn’t matter what tools you use, but put a process in place that makes your content production as turn-key as possible (we use Trello).
+Your process should include a way to list all your content topics, categorize type, assign responsibility, and schedule each step to production and distribution.
+It is important that all people (particularly your influential practitioners) who are a part of this process and sit outside your organization understand the process and their responsibilities.
+(Keep them narrow, like “deliver my content on time.”)

-Like everything else, with content distribution, planning is everything, and the plan is nothing.
+Like everything else, with content distribution, planning is everything, but the plan is nothing if executed incorrectly.
 Having a content distribution strategy with a creation process that connects to delivery is important.
-If you have a planning process that identifies your buyers, the topics that matter most to them and their channels and practitioners, and defines your internal content delivery flow and calendar, then you will find you can also lean on that to capture opportunities.
+Formulate a planning process that identifies your buyers, the topics that matter most to them, and their channels and practitioners.
+If this process also defines your internal content delivery flow and calendar, then you will find you can also lean on that to capture opportunities.